Verthie/Verthie/README.md

 **`Software Developer/Game Developer`**

-I'm a .NET Developer with a passion for video games and art.<br/>
+I'm a Software Developer with a passion for video games and art.<br/>

 🎮 Developing games in my free time in the Godot Engine<br/>
 </div>